ro-afonso/fake-news-pt-eu/README.md

 ## European Portuguese Dataset

-Based on the conducted search, this is the first dataset with fake and real news in European Portuguese publicly available.
+Based on the conducted search, this is the first publicly available dataset with fake and real news in European Portuguese.

 It contains over 60 000 rows with news articles and statements extracted through Web Scraping.
 The web scrapers were automated by resorting to Beautiful Soup and Selenium.